lucasmontanheiro/shell/APPENGINE.md

 - requirements.txt, a text file listing package dependencies that the app requires
 - app.yaml, an App Engine configuration file with the minimum required settings

-## STEP 4: Test the app before deploying it
+## Step 4: Test the app before deploying it

 To open a shell in Cloud Shell Editor, click the Terminal menu and select New Terminal.